Current Music Theory Students

 The following are students who are currently enrolled in the CUNY Graduate Center Music Theory Program.

 Erin Johnston is a music theorist and a vocalist with degrees from Vanier College and McGill University.
 She has taught music theory and ear training at McGill and CCNY.
 Her areas of interest include the study of classical form, romantic harmony, narrativity and musical meaning, integral serialism, and music pedagogy.
 She has delivered presentations on the symphonies of Gustav Mahler at various conferences in the US and Canada, including those run by South Central Society for Music Theory, the Music Theory Society of New York State, and at Western University’s Graduate Symposium on Music.
-She has also co-presented (with Jong Wook Song) a talk at the Music Informatics & Music Theory Pedagogy Interest Groups’ joint session at the 2023 AMS/SMT meeting, and she delivered a presentation at the 2023 Teaching Music History conference.
+Erin has also co-presented (with Jong Wook Song) at the Music Informatics & Music Theory Pedagogy Interest Groups’ joint session at the 2023 AMS/SMT meeting, and she delivered a presentation at the 2023 Teaching Music History conference.

-Demi Danielle Nicks, a graduate of Stetson University and Florida State University, is a music theorist with a background as vocalist and composer.
+Demi Danielle Nicks, a graduate of Stetson University and Florida State University, is a music theorist with a background as a vocalist and composer.
 She has taught music theory and aural skills at FSU and Hunter College.
 Her scholarly interests include musical narrative and examining works by Györgi Ligeti, Igor Stravinsky, and Lili Boulanger through the lens of trauma and disability studies.
 She has presented talks at regional conferences on the music of Ligeti and is a member of the SMT Committee on Accessibility and Disability.
 Among other honors, she has been the recipient of the Presser Scholar Award and the Doris Williams Davis & William McClure Davis Endowed Award.

 Nathan Pell, a graduate of Princeton University and Mannes College, has taught at Queens College, Mannes, and William Paterson University.
 A cellist, composer, conductor, and music theorist, he has published an article on Brucker in Music Theory Online and has given many presentations at national, international, and regional conferences on the topics of intersections between music analysis and performance.
 In connection with the SMT Performance and Analysis Interest Group, which he co-chairs, he has launched a discography of underrepresented classical performers.
 He is currently working on a dissertation entitled “Repetition and Division in Tonal Music.”

 Jiyeoung Sim is a music theorist whose interests focus on the aesthetical properties of music and how they can be algorithmically generated in the Post-human Era.
 Her primary areas of interest include Computational Creativity, AI-generated composition, and Digital Musicology.
 She received a fellowship from Seoul National University for her master’s thesis proposal and won the 11th Young Musicologist Award from the Musicological Society of Korea for her master’s thesis.
 She has served as an Administrative Assistant and teaching assistant in musicology major classes in the Department of Musicology at Seoul National University.
 She has published numerous book chapters in the Korean Contemporary Music Review, along with several translations and reviews, and she has delivered several presentations on contemporary music and music AI at various conferences and other forums in Korea.
-She loves to go hiking and swimming with her family, visit local bookstores, and play the synthesizer in the band, RAON.
+Jiyeoung loves to go hiking and swimming with her family, visit local bookstores, and play the synthesizer in the band, RAON.
 She holds a Bachelor of Music with a minor in Aesthetics and a Master of Music from Seoul National University.

 Jong Song has studied at SUNY Potsdam College and Queens College.
 In addition to his work in music theory, he is an accomplished flutist and beatbox flutist who has as performed in a variety of different ensembles and spaces, ranging from solo performances in Irish pubs, to being part of the World Peace Orchestra at David Geffen Hall.
 His scholarly interests include the study of the music of Astor Piazzolla, Schenkerian analysis, and pop and rock music.
 In 2023, he presented the talk “Stereo Mixing in the Beatles: Positionality as an Instrument of Expression” at the Music Theory Society of the Mid-Atlantic and co-presented (with Erin Johnston) a talk at the Music Informatics & Music Theory Pedagogy Interest Groups’ joint session at the 2023 AMS/SMT meeting.
 He is currently exploring recording and mixing techniques as agents of tension and release and possible articulations of form.
 He also works as a personal trainer.

-Alice (Bai) Xue is currently teaching at NYU Steinhardt and Hunter College while in the final stages of her Ph.D. at the CUNY Graduate Center.
-Before these appointments, she taught at Hofstra University and Temple University.
+Alice (Bai) Xue is currently teaching at NYU Steinhardt and Mannes College while in the final stages of her Ph.D. at the CUNY Graduate Center.
+Before these appointments, she taught at Hunter College, Hofstra University, and Temple University.
 Her profound love for all music genres shapes her academic inquiry; her current focus, though, is her dissertation on the form and structure of African music.
 She has presented talks on topics ranging from the music of Stravinsky, hip-hop, jazz, and African at several conferences, such as at the annual conferences of MTSMA, TeMA, GSIM, Analytic Approaches to World Music, and the Society for Music Theory.
-She is also a vibrant participant in the city’s music scene as a trumpet player and pianist and has performed a variety of genres in various city venues; she has a particular fondness for playing in musicals and salsa bands.
+Alice is also a vibrant participant in the city’s music scene as a trumpet player and pianist and has performed a variety of genres in various city venues; she has a particular fondness for playing in musicals and salsa bands.
 She is also semi-professional comic artist, and is an artist for Amazon, for whom she designs art for tee-shirts and hoodies.